Nava308/irs-tax-filing-buddy/README.md

 **Response:**

 ```
-I am IRS Tax Filing Buddy, developed by Navaneeth.
+I am IRS Tax Filing Buddy, developed by Navaneeth Kumar Buddi and assisted by tax specialist Navyasri Dukkipati.
 I'm here to help you with your IRS tax filing needs!

 My capabilities include:
 • Tax calculation